olgarithms/sphinx-tutorial/docs/hosting-on-github-pages.md

 This means that, if you want to be able to push more updates to `gh-pages`, you will need to recreate the git worktree every time you `make clean`: `git worktree add -f html gh-pages`.
-To make this easier, add the following to `docs/Makefile` above the CA:
+To make this easier, add the following to `docs/Makefile`:

 ```make
 clean: